alianwaarwarind/portfolio/_pages/cv.md

 ### Law Teacher, Roots Ivy International (Nov.
 2024 – Present)
 **Focus:** Delivers comprehensive **legal instruction across the academic spectrum**, from A' Levels to University-level classes, demonstrating broad subject mastery and teaching versatility.
 * Established a **Mooting Society** to enhance students' advocacy and public speaking skills.
-* Initiated and facilitated socially beneficial activities, including awareness talks on **digital rights and safety** and other legal topics.
+* Facilitated and empowered students in launching community inititatives, including awareness talks on **digital rights and safety** and other legal topics.

 ### Head of Publishing, The Law Academy (Oct.
 2019 – Present)
 **Focus:** Spearheaded a **revolutionary approach to legal education in Pakistan**, leading a dynamic team to enhance the learning experience.